-Using the Python SDK through Visual Studio Code
+Using the RelationalAI SDK for Python Through Visual Studio Code

-Learn how to set up a VSCode Environment for use with Python and RAI Cloud.
+Learn how to set up a VS Code environment for use with Python and RelationalAI.

-This guide describes how to set up a Microsoft VSCode environment to work with the RAI Python SDK.
-For more information on the Python SDK, see the RelationalAI SDK for Python
+This guide describes how to set up a Microsoft VS Code environment to work with the RelationalAI SDK for Python.
+See the RelationalAI SDK for Python for more information.

 Prerequisites

-- Python.
-Check the Python RAI SDK for minimum version requirements.
+- Python (opens in a new tab).
+Check the RelationalAI SDK for Python (opens in a new tab) for minimum version requirements.

-In order to connect to RAICloud from VSCode, you need to create a configuration file with RAI Credentials.
-See the SDK Configuration guide for more details.
+In order to connect to RelationalAI from VS Code, you need to create a configuration file with RAI credentials.
+See SDK Configuration for more details.

 Installing Python

-Following instructions for your operating system, install Python.
-For the minimum required version, check the Python RAI SDK.
-You also need to install dev packages and pip.
+Following instructions for your operating system, install Python (opens in a new tab).
+For the minimum required version, check the RelationalAI SDK for Python (opens in a new tab).
+You also need to install dev packages (opens in a new tab) and pip (opens in a new tab).
 Note that these may be included with your Python installation.

 Installing Visual Studio Code

-Install Visual Studio Code by following the instructions here.
+You can install Visual Studio Code (opens in a new tab) by following the instructions here (opens in a new tab).

 Installing the Python Extension

-In order to begin using the Python SDK, you need to install and enable the Python extension in VSCode.
+In order to begin using the RelationalAI SDK for Python, you need to install and enable the Python extension in VS Code.

 To install the Python extension: